 PCR analysis of amniotic fluid is emerging as the method of choice for diagnosing fetal infection.
 There are numerous other serologic tests, some of which are done only in reference laboratories.
 The most reliable are the Sabin-Feldman dye test, the indirect immunofluorescent antibody (IFA) test, and the direct agglutination assay.
 Tests to isolate the organism include inoculation into mice and tissue culture, but these tests are not usually done because they are expensive, not highly sensitive, and can take weeks before yielding results.

 In suspected congenital toxoplasmosis, serologic tests, MRI or CT imaging of the brain, CSF analysis, brain stem auditory evoked responses, and a thorough eye examination by an ophthalmologist should be done.
 CSF abnormalities include xanthochromia, pleocytosis, and increased protein concentration.
-The placenta is inspected for characteristic signs of T. gondii infection.
+The placenta is inspected for characteristic signs of T. gondii infection (eg, placentitis).
 Nonspecific laboratory findings include thrombocytopenia, lymphocytosis, monocytosis, eosinophilia, and elevated transaminases.
-PCR testing of body fluids, including CSF, and tissues can also be done to confirm infection.
+PCR testing of body fluids, including CSF, and tissues (placenta) can also be done to confirm infection.

 Some children have a fulminant course with early death, whereas others have long-term neurologic sequelae.
 Occasionally, neurologic manifestations (eg, chorioretinitis, intellectual disability, deafness, seizures) develop years later in children who appeared normal at birth.
 Consequently, children with congenital toxoplasmosis should be closely monitored beyond the neonatal period.